Pet insurance

 We’ll also look at what the vet said about the condition.
 If they said there was no problem and no treatment was necessary, we’re likely to uphold the complaint. -

-Pet insurance policies may limit cover for a particular condition to 12 months from the date of the first treatment.
-Some policies cover 12 months of treatment from the date of a claim.
+Some policies may limit cover for a particular condition to 12 months from the date of the first treatment.
+Other policies may cover 12 months of treatment from the date of a claim.

-We’ll look at what the policy terms say, but we’d normally say it’s fair for an insurer to start the 12 months from when the customer could have made a claim.
-This is usually when a vet recommends some sort of investigation or treatment for clinical signs of a condition displayed by the pet.
-If the vet recommends an investigation or treatment, but the consumer decides not to go ahead with it, we’d still usually say the 12 month period has begun.
+We’ll look at what the policy says, but we’d normally say it’s fair for an insurer to start the 12 months from when the customer could have made a claim.
+This is usually when a vet recommends some sort of investigation or treatment for clinical signs of a condition.
+If the vet recommends an investigation or treatment, but the consumer decides not to go ahead with it, we’d still usually say the 12 month period had begun.

 It’s rare for a condition to appear on the exact date that a policy starts.
 So the policyholder will normally have to renew the policy to be able to claim for the full 12 months.

-If a claim is rejected because the policy term had ended, we’re unlikely to uphold the complaint if we think the documentation made it clear that cover stopped at the end of the annual policy.
-We wouldn’t usually ask an insurer to pay for claims if the policy has ended and the customer is no longer paying the premiums.
+If an insurer rejects a claim because the policy term had ended, we’re unlikely to uphold the complaint if we think the document made it clear that cover stopped at the end of the annual policy.
+We wouldn’t usually ask an insurer to pay for claims if the policy had ended and the customer was no longer paying the premiums.

 Telling customers about the 12-month limit